 Inside a chest freezer is a wide-open space with removable baskets.
 Some chest freezer are designed so you can arrange the baskets inside, and there’s a lot of space from the bottom up to stack frozen food.

-An upright freezer is similar in shape to a refrigerator, and if you’re limited on space, these types of freezers are fairly small and easy to put in a corner.
+An upright freezer is similar in shape to a refrigerator, and if you’re limited on space, these types of freezers are fairly small and easy to put in a corner since they are taller versus wider, as the name implies.
 Ranging in size from a mini 3.5 cu.ft. to a large and roomy 20.6 cu.ft, an upright freezer has baskets and shelves designed to hold all of your frozen food.

 Consider the location